 Technology invented by a University of California, Davis, researcher that converts solid waste into renewable energy is debuting today as the first commercially available, high-solid anaerobic digestion system in the United States.

 Ruihong Zhang, a UC Davis professor of biological and agricultural engineering, has been working on her anaerobic digester technology for the past decade, bringing it from the laboratory to the pilot stage in 2006.
-When Clean World Partners, a Sacramento-based startup that licensed the technology from UC Davis, unveils the biodigester today at a Sacramento, Calif., packaging company, it will mark the first time her research has reached the market.
+When Clean World Partners, a Sacramento-based startup that licensed the technology from UC Davis, unveils the biodigester today at a Sacramento, California, packaging company, it will mark the first time her research has reached the market.

 “I applaud Professor Zhang for this tremendous accomplishment,” said UC Davis Chancellor Linda P.B.
 Katehi.
 “Scientists like Professor Zhang are helping UC Davis address the most pressing global problems of our time.
 Her work brings us a giant step closer to the sustainable future we all hope for.”